tianxiongbb/bed2_summary/README.md

 ***
 ## installation
 For easy install, run install.sh in *bed2_summary* folder after download and unzip the source code.
 It will add all the scripts needed into your PATH and PYTHONPATH.
 After installation, please use `source ~/.bashrc` or re-load the server.
+After this, simple use `run_bed2_summary` to generate the summary of piPipes or mapping result.
 ***
 ## input
 *bed2_summary* need 5 input (6th is alternative):